-We offer Zen Meditation, Yoga, and Awareness Practice workshops.
+We offer Zen Meditation, Awareness Practice workshops and facilitated groups.
 Individual guidance sessions with Cheri Huber and other trained facilitators are by appointment.

 – Cheri Huber